Jodh/SHARP/README.md

 ## Instructions for Running SHARP
 ### Install Jupyter Notebook
-Using the command `pip install notebook` to install jupyter notebook on your computer.
+Use the command `pip install notebook` to install jupyter notebook on your computer.
 This is needed to run the `SHARP.ipynb` file.
 ### Download SHARP.ipynb
 Run Jupyter Notebook which is needed to run `SHARP.ipynb`, using the command `jupyter notebook`.
 This will open your web browser with a directory like interface.
 Find the location of `SHARP.ipynb` where ever it was downloaded.
 Click on it to run it.
 It will open another tab on your browser with SHARP ready to run.
 ### Help for the Pre-processing Step
 In its current iteration, the pipeline expects the user to have access to a local foldseek installation and also have the .pdb model for the protein you wish to query.
 I have provided a short step by step guide to work with foldseek once you have it installed.

-1. Install on Linux system through `conda install -c conda-forge -c bioconda foldseek`.
+Install on Linux system through `conda install -c conda-forge -c bioconda foldseek`.
 For more details check https://github.com/steineggerlab/foldseek

-2. Download the database you want to search in (swissprot by default):
+Download the database you want to search in (swissprot by default):

 `foldseek databases Alphafold/Swiss-Prot sp tmp`